The Five Best Snorkelling Spots Near Melbourne

 KITTY MILLER BAY, PHILLIP ISLAND

 Inexperienced snorkellers should stick to the shallows of the western corner, while those with more confidence might try the east.
 Take care at all times: the water might appear calm, but conditions can change quickly.
-Kitty Miller Bay is just under two hours' drive from Melbourne.
+Kitty Miller Bay, in Phillip Island, is just under two hours' drive from Melbourne.

 BUNURONG MARINE NATIONAL PARK, NEAR INVERLOCH